NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

 --save-intermediate-cameras
     Save the values for the cameras at each iteration.

+--apply-initial-transform-only
+    Apply to the cameras the transform given by --initial-transform.
+No iterations, GCP loading, or image matching takes place.

 --threads <integer (default: 0)>
     Set the number threads to use.
 0 means use the default defined in the program or in the ``.vwrc`` file.
 Note that when using more